Table of Contents

 The membranes serve as an axis for vessels and supply the femoral neck with blood on their way to the hip head.
 Also, the synovial membrane forms a tube around the ligament of the femoral head and secludes the joint from the acetabular incision and the acetabular fossa.

 Ligaments and Bursae of the Hip Joint

 The ligaments of the hip joint serve as guide and limitation of movements and ensure the complete stabilization of the hip joint.
 In anatomy, there is the distinction between intra-articular and extra-articular ligaments:

 Ligament of the femoral head

 The ligament of the femoral head lies in the joint and is covered by a synovial membrane.
 The bundle of fibers runs from the anterior and posterior cornu of the fascies lunata and the superior edge of the transverse ligament of the acetabulum to the fossa.
-It is subject of tension when the movements flexion/adduction/external rotation combine.
+It is subject to tension when the movements flexion/adduction/external rotation combine.
 This ligament is often referred to as teres femoris ligament in other medical textbooks and journals.